 It should be noted that in addition to working with the Commission toward fair and equitable rates, PG&E has proposed changes to the winter and summer season periods in an effort to mitigate bill volatility.
 Specifically, in PG&E's 2017 GRC Phase 2, PG&E proposed narrowing the summer season from six to four months for electric service, effectively raising the Central Valley baseline quantities for both seasons.
 This reduces bill volatility by decreasing the revenues collected in the high use summer months and increasing them in the lower use winter months.
+The Commission adopted PG&E's proposal in D.18-08-013.
 Also, in PG&E's recent Gas Cost Allocation Proceeding filing, PG&E recommended shortening the gas winter season from five months to three.
-This, too, reduces bills during the high use winter gas months while increasing them in the lower use off-peak months.
-These proposals, in part, address concerns outlined in SB 711, which requires the Commission to review baseline quantities to reduce bill volatility.
+This, too, reduces bills during the high use winter gas months while increasing them in the lower use off-peak months when they are much lower.
+Ultimately, a settlement agreement was reached between The Utility Reform Network, California Public Advocates, and CPUC's Energy Division on this single issue which created a new baseline season structure.
+The settlement was adopted by the Commission in D. 18-10-040 for implementation on November 1, 2019.
+December and January are considered Peak Winter Season.
+November, February, and March are considered Off-Peak Winter Season and Summer remains defined as April through October.
+These proposals, in part, address concerns outlined in SB 711,4 which requires the Commission to review baseline quantities to reduce bill volatility.
+Additional proposals made by PG&E in its 2018 GCAP to reduce residential gas bill volatility (phasing in a reduction in the bundled tier rate ratio over four years and phasing in a higher minimum monthly transportation charge that would reduce volumetric rates) are pending Commission decision, which is expected by spring 2019 for implementation by late spring or early summer.